rescript-lang/rescript-vscode/CONTRIBUTING.md

 Currently the release is vetted and done by @chenglou.

-- Bump the version properly in `package.json` and `server/package.json` and their lockfiles and make a new commit.
+1. Bump the version properly in `package.json` and `server/package.json` and their lockfiles and make a new commit.
-- Make sure @ryyppy is aware of your changes.
+2. Make sure @ryyppy is aware of your changes.
 He needs to sync them over to the vim plugin.
-- Download and unzip the 3 platforms' production binaries from the Github CI.
+3. Download and unzip the 3 platforms' production binaries from the Github CI.
 Put them into `server/analysis_binaries`.
-- Use `vsce publish` to publish.
+4. Use `vsce publish` to publish.
 Official VSCode guide [here](https://code.visualstudio.com/api/working-with-extensions/publishing-extension).
 Only @chenglou has the publishing rights right now.
-- Not done!
+5. Not done!
 Make a new manual release [here](https://github.com/rescript-lang/rescript-vscode/releases); use `vsce package` to package up a standalone `.vsix` plugin and attach it onto that new release.
 This is for folks who don't use the VSCode marketplace.

-For beta releases, we just do the last step and ask folks to try it.
+For beta releases, skip step 4.
+Ask folks to try the `.vsix` directly.